Select the right marketplace software in less time with a free B2B marketplace RFP templateDownload Now

 What is a B2B marketplace?

 One aspect of selling to businesses is that B2B transactions are higher value, and there are more of them.
-Purchases may require a series of approvals and compliance with legal and regulatory requirements.
-The ordering process is different, too: B2B buyers use shopping lists (instead of shopping carts) for order creation and re-ordering.
+Purchases may require a series of steps, including approvals and compliance with legal and regulatory requirements.
+The ordering process is different, too: B2B buyers use shopping lists (instead of shopping carts) for orders creation and re-ordering.

 What are the types of B2B marketplaces?